mozilla/inclusion/data-metrics/surveys/en/race-ethnicity.md

 - [ ]  Unknown or prefer not to state

 ### Race/Ethnicty - Self Identified
+This is option may not provide useful information but can be used to research how people identify

 Do you identify yourself as a member of a minority racial, ethnicity or tribal group in the area you live?
 - [ ] Yes